aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-open-office-xml-2007-and-2010-formats/table-features-supported-on-docx-import/_index.md

 ﻿---
-title: Table Features Supported on DOCX Import
+title: Table Features Supported on DOCX Import – Aspose.Words for Java
+articleTitle: Table Features Supported on DOCX Import
+linktitle: Table Features Supported on DOCX Import
 description: "Aspose.Words for Java allows you to work with table features supported on Open Office XML 2007 and 2010 Format import."
 type: docs
 weight: 110